ymohansai/Water-Quality-Control/README.md

-# Water-Quality-Control
+## Water-Quality-Control

-This project analyzes water quality parameters and applies data analysis and machine learning techniques to assess and predict water potability.
+This project analyzes water quality parameters and applies data analysis and machine learning techniques to assess and predict water safety.
 The goal is to support environmental monitoring and ensure safe drinking water standards.

-## Project Overview
+-> Project Overview

 Exploratory Data Analysis (EDA) of water quality dataset

 Preprocessing and feature engineering for clean analysis

-Machine Learning models to classify water potability
+Random Forest Classifier to classify water as safe (1) or not safe (0)

-Visualization of important factors affecting water safety
+Evaluation of model performance using accuracy, precision, recall, and F1-score

-## Dataset
+-> Dataset

-The dataset contains chemical properties of water samples, including:
+The dataset contains chemical and biological properties of water samples, including:

-pH

-Hardness

-Solids

-Chloramines

-Sulfate

-Conductivity

-Organic Carbon

-Trihalomethanes

-Turbidity

-Potability (Target variable: Safe / Not Safe)

-The dataset was sourced from open data repositories (e.g., Kaggle).
+Aluminium

+Ammonia

+Arsenic

+Barium

+Cadmium

+Chloramine

+Chromium

+Copper

+Fluoride

+Bacteria

+Lead

+Nitrates

+Nitrites

+Mercury

+Perchlorate

+Radium

+Selenium

+Silver

+Uranium

+Target Variable: is_safe (1 = Safe, 0 = Not Safe)

+-> Dataset size: ~7996 rows × 21 columns

-## Installation
+-> Installation

 Clone this repository and install the required dependencies: